langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 </center>

 As you can see, there is no contest.
-JXL wins every time, with some abysmal results, like the BW cityscape, where the lossless JXL image is four times smaller than its AVIF counterpart. **If I had to store lots of lossless images I would definitely go for JXL**.
+JXL wins every time, with some abysmal results, like the BW cityscape, where the lossless JXL image is four times smaller than its AVIF counterpart.
+Interestingly, the lossless AVIF is twice the size of the original PNG.
+I'm not sure what the deal with this is, but it is for sure bad.
+It may be obvious, but let's state it: **If I had to store lots of lossless images I would definitely go for JXL**.

 ## Encoding speed

 What about encoding speed?
-Well, I did not capture that data (reasons later), but my subjective impression is that, again JXL has the edge here as well.
-However, I understand there are many parameters that affect encoding speed, like effort, multithreading, etc. This is a multi-dimensional problem which requires a careful analysis, but that is the topic for another post.
-Cloudinary and Google both have assessed it, and they came up with contradicting results, so the battle's still on.
+Well, I did not capture that data (reasons later), but my totally subjective and unscientific impression is that, again JXL has the edge here as well.
+However, there are many parameters that affect encoding speed, like effort, multithreading, etc., and they are different for the different encoders.
+So finding a common comparison ground is not always easy.
+This is a multi-dimensional problem which requires a careful analysis and probably lots of time, so I'll leave it for another post.
+Cloudinary and Google both run similar tests concerning encoding speed, and they came up with contradicting results, so the battle's still on.

 ## Conclusion